rblades/dhworkbook_master/docs/module-5/Exercises.md

 ### Uploading content to Omeka

-For the purposes of this exercise, we will use the [Gatineau Valley Historical Society fire insurance maps](http://www.gvhs.ca/research/maps/maps-fire-insurance.html) used in [Module 4, Exercise 8](#exercise-8-simple-mapping-and-georectifying).
+For the purposes of this option, we will use the [Gatineau Valley Historical Society fire insurance maps](http://www.gvhs.ca/research/maps/maps-fire-insurance.html) used in [Module 4, Exercise 8](#exercise-8-simple-mapping-and-georectifying).
 You are also allowed to use any historical sources to create an exhibit.
 Maybe you want to choose historical newspapers that have been digitized from the Library and Archives or the war diary from [Module 2, Exercise 2](../module-2/Exercises/#exercise-2-wget).
 Just make sure to note where you got your sources and, preferably, that you can download them as images.

 1. On the left side, select Collections.